 topcommand to check the usage of CPU and memory resources.

 - Cause 6: The atime option is specified when you mount the file system.

-Solution: Configure a cache specific to the web server such as Apache HTTP Server on the file system client.
-Otherwise, contact Alibaba Cloud Technical Support to enable the acceleration feature for the web server.
+Solution: Configure the caching mechanism of the web server on the Linux ECS instance.
+You can also contact Alibaba Cloud to enable the acceleration feature for the web server.

-File names of the SMB file system are case insensitive, same as a Windows operating system.
-Therefore, files cannot be renamed by changing only the text case.
+File names of the SMB file system are not case-sensitive.
+This also applies to the Windows operating system.
+Therefore, a file in the SMB file system cannot be renamed by changing only the letter case.

 Cause: The Linux SMB kernel driver is defective.
-When the SMB protocol version is 2.1 or 3.0, the server does not respond within 35 seconds because the clients cannot send SMB Break Acknowledgment packets to the server.
+If the SMB protocol version is 2.1 or 3.0, the server does not respond within 35 seconds because the clients cannot send SMB Break Acknowledgment packets to the server.

 ... [<ffffffffc03c9bc1>] cifs_oplock_break+0x1f1/0x270 [cifs] [<ffffffff810a881a>] process_one_work+0x17a/0x440 [<ffffffff810a8d74>] rescuer_thread+0x294/0x3c0 ...

 - Remount the file system and set the cache option to none.
 However, this may affect the performance of the file system.

 - Upgrade the operating system of the Linux ECS instance.